 After 30 minutes or so on the trails we stop for a quick rest and take the opportunity to soak in the silence, and refuel with a couple of bananas.
 After the break, we catch another boat back over the river towards Cam Thanh Village (~ 30 minutes).
 There is also an optional activity of basket boat rowing to explore the lush greenery of Bay Mau water coconut swamps for around an hour, if desired.

 The ride continues on a remote countryside road for another 20 minutes or so before turning off on a small section of single track that leads through a grove of palms growing on the side of the river to Tra Que vegetable village.
-The ride finishes with a pleasant 15 minutes pedal into town on back roads, and we end right where we started, at the PTV office near old town.
+The ride finishes with a pleasant 5 kilometers pedal into town on back roads, and we end right where we started, at the PTV office.